anapgsilva/memory_game/README.md

 This project was built as part of the pre-course work for the Software Enginnering Immersive course at General Assembly Sydney.

-It is only a front-end program, written in HTML, CSS and Javascript - with DOM manipulation in Vanilla JS.
+It was only written in HTML, CSS and Javascript - with DOM manipulation in Vanilla JS.

 Really enjoyed doing it.
-In particular, coding all the game logic and the details of not letting the player pick more cards after winning or losing, as well as keeping the score.
+In particular, coding all the game logic and the details of not letting the player pick more cards after winning or losing, as well as keeping track of the score.

 ### GAME INSTRUCTIONS